mothur/mothur.github.io/_wiki/get.coremicrobiome.md

     18 Otu07,Otu08,Otu09
     19 Otu07,Otu08,Otu09

-To list the OTU\'s that have a given relative abundance for at least 8 samples, you would run:
+To list the OTU's that have a given relative abundance for at least 8 samples, you would run:

     mothur > get.coremicrobiome(shared=temp.job2.shared, samples=8)